We’re available when you are – online and on your schedule. In less than 5 minutes, you could be on your way to a work comp quote.

 A workers’ comp policy protects both employer and employee when a work-related injury or illness occurs.
-Below we outline everything you need to know to buy work comp in Massachusetts.

 Employers must carry an active workers’ compensation insurance policy for all employees, whether full-time, part-time or family.
 The owner must also be covered if considered an employee.